 St. James’s Park and Buckingham Palace

-Exit Westminster Abbey, turn right to Storey’s Gate Street and walk towards St. James’s Park.
+Exit Westminster Abbey, turn right to Storey’s Gate Street and walk towards St. James’s Park, one of London’s prettiest gardens.
 Watch the cute ducks, swans, and pelicans that happily roam around.
 The lovely creatures are the only survivors of a once large animal community.
 The large building of the Foreign and Commonwealth Office and the London Eye are to the east, behind the park.

 Once you cross the entire park, you’ll reach the ever-popular Buckingham Palace.
 This large neoclassical building is the city’s residence (they have plenty of others) and the seat of the British Royal Family.
 To me, it is one of the least interesting London landmark buildings.
 I found it overcrowded, its architecture unappealing, and frankly speaking, you can watch the change of guards in many other places around the planet.
 Besides, it only opens its doors in the summer.